fyu/dilation/README.md

 Properties of dilated convolution are discussed in our [ICLR 2016 conference paper](http://arxiv.org/abs/1511.07122).
 This repository contains the network definitions and the trained models.
 You can use this code together with vanilla Caffe to segment images using the pre-trained models.
 If you want to train the models yourself, please check out the [document for training](https://github.com/fyu/dilation/blob/master/docs/training.md).

+**If you are looking for dilation models with state-of-the-art performance and Python implementation, please check out [Dilated Residual Networks](https://github.com/fyu/drn).**

 ### Citing

 If you find the code or the models useful, please cite this paper: